Confession of Faith

 The primary allegiance of all Christians is to Christ’s kingdom, not the state or society.
 Because their citizenship is in heaven, Christians are called to resist the idolatrous temptation to give to the state the devotion that is owed to God.
 As ambassadors for Christ, Christians act as agents of reconciliation, and seek the well-being of all peoples.

 Because Christ forbids the swearing of oaths, we simply affirm the truth in legal transactions.
 Believers do not participate in secret societies which demand the swearing of oaths or which otherwise conflict with a Christian’s allegiance to Christ and the church.
+At all times believers are called to live as faithful witnesses in the world, rejecting pressures which threaten to compromise Christian integrity.

 Exodus 20:13, 16; Leviticus 19:11; Psalm 82:3-4; Jeremiah 29:7; Daniel 2:21; Daniel 3:17-18; Daniel 4:17; Matthew 5:13-16, 33-37; Matthew 6:33; Matthew 17:24-27; Matthew 22:17-21; John 15:19; John 17:14-18; Acts 5:29; Romans 13:1-7; I Corinthians 5:9-13; II Corinthians 6:14-18; Ephesians 5:6-13; Philippians 1:27; Philippians 3:20; I Timothy 2:1-4; Titus 3:1-2; James 5:12; I Peter 2:13-17.